April 22, 2023

 2. A Hat

 Yes, I just mentioned spraying your head, but also spray your hat.
-The hat is a fantastic way to make you look fest-chic and block that pesky sun.
+The hat is a fantastic way to make you look fest-chic and block that pesky sun from ruining your week with its rays.
 Recently I have become more of a hat-wearer, and I like it for the most part.
 I’m not a huge fan of sweating on my head, but it’s better than the alternative.
-I know a nice shower is awaiting me on the other end of that hat wear.
+I know a nice shower is awaiting me on the other end of that hat wear, so I can suck it up for the day in the sun.
 My favorite hat shop in New Orleans is Meyer the Hatter.
-If you're in NOLA, do check it out.
+If you're in New Orleans and want to fest with success in style, do check it out.

 Image